What to see and do in Palm Beach and West Palm Beach—and where to stay

 A word of warning: As with most of the restaurants in Palm Beach (where I have found the spicing to have been tamped down to meet the needs of a salt and spice-avoiding older population), you are coming for the experience and not necessarily the food.
 But brunch here is SO pretty and the staff is so nice that it is worth it.

-I am a scone lover and was REALLY looking forward to having them here.
+I am a scone lover and was looking forward to having them here.
 (They were the main reason we came.)
 Sadly, I sent them back to the kitchen because they were raw inside.
-The waiter reported that the chef said that’s what they were supposed to be like because they were just baked. (??????)
-Even if they had not been raw, I would not have been a fan beause the outsides (which were fully baked) tasted more like biscuits than scones.
+The waiter reported that the chef said they were supposed to be because they were just baked. (??????)
+Even if they had not been raw, I would not have been a fan because the outsides (which were fully baked) tasted more like biscuits than scones.

 The good news: They looked very pretty and the kitchen was kind enough to remove them from the bill.
 We did not ask them to do that.